Gugsa Araya Selassie: Biography

 Leul Gugsa Araya Selassie was the legitimate son of Ras Araya Selassie Yohannes.
 Araya Selassie Yohannes was the legitimate son of Emperor Yohannes IV of Ethiopia.

 In 1917, Gugsa Araya Selassie married Leult Yeshashework Yilma, the niece of Ras Tafari Makonnen.
 On 2 November 1930, Tafari Makonnen was crowned as Emperor Haile Selassie.

 Gugsa Araya Selassie had a son Kifletsion Gugsa by his second wife Woizero Zimam Birru, daughter of Degiat Birru.
-After Ras Gugsa died woizero Zimam Birru Married to Degiat Zegeye Hailu.
+After Ras Gugsa died Woizero Zimam Birru married Degiat Zegeye Hailu.

 On 11 January 1921, Gugsa Araya Selassie captured Lij Iyasu.
 Iyasu was then delivered by him into the custody of Ras Kassa Haile Darge.
 While sometimes referred to as "Emperor Iyasu V," Iyasu was never formally crowned Emperor of Ethiopia.
 In 1916, Iyasu was deposed after forces loyal to him were defeated in the Battle of Segale.
 Iyasu was replaced by his aunt, Empress Zewditu I. 40-year-old Zewditu named as her Enderase, or Regent, the then 24-year-old Ras Tafari Makonnen.
 Iyasu and a small band of followers roamed the Afar Depression for five years after his being deposed before falling into the hands of Gugsa Araya Selassie.

 Gugsa Araya Selassie was a Ras and Shum of eastern Tigray Province.
 Towards the end of 1928, Negus Tafari called for Ras Gugsa Araya Selassie and the governors of several other provinces to suppress an Oromo revolt in Wollo.
 Like many of those approached by Tafari, his response was not enthusiastic.
 Being a traditionalist, Gugsa Araya Selassie was not happy about the rise of Tafari.
 He was approached by Ras Gugsa Welle concerning an uprising against Tafari.
 But, after initially indicating support, he did not respond to a letter from Gugsa Welle.
 When Gugsa Welle openly revolted, Gugsa Araya Selassie did not support him.

 By 1932, Gugsa Araya Selassie's health deteriorated and he fell ill.
 Haile Selassie authorized a trip to Switzerland for medical help.
 Had Gugsa Araya Selassie traveled in a stretcher, he may have made it.
 But tradition dictated that a Ras travel by war mule and this is what he did.
 He averaged about one hour of travel per day.
 His doctor insisted that he should stop traveling in this manner, but tradition won out and he died.